splendo/kaluga/architecture/README.md

 }
 ```

-The `KalugaViewModelLifecycleObserver` will automatically update the `LifecycleSubscribable.LifecycleManager` context of all **public** `LifecycleSubscribable` properties of the viewModel.
+The `KalugaViewModelLifecycleObserver` will automatically update the `LifecycleSubscribable.LifecycleManager` context of all `LifecycleSubscribable` added to `BaseLifecycleViewModel.activeLifecycleSubscribables` of the viewModel.
 Implement this interface if a viewModel has properties that should be lifecycle or context aware.
 It can be delegated using `LifecycleSubscriber`.
 The `LifecycleManagerObserver` is a default implementation of `LifecycleSubscribable` that provides updates to the context as a `Flow`.